dkrpv/tf-Animal-Guess/README.md

 20:27
 I din't find any datasets for animals, but found a giant dog breed database.
 My animal guesser is now a dog guesser.

+10:06 25/08/2019
+I spent so much time making the working prototype incase my grand plan fails, I don't have time to make the neuralnet

+I guess im showing the prototype